iron-fish/website/docs/onboarding/rpc/wallet.md

 ---

-import JsDisplay from '../../../src/theme/components/Terminal/JsDisplay'
+import JsDisplay from '../../../src/theme/components/Terminal/JsDisplay' import GithubCodeLink from '../../../src/theme/components/Terminal/rpc/GithubCodeLink'

-## wallet/addTransaction
+## <GithubCodeLink link="wallet/addTransaction"/> wallet/addTransaction

 Takes in a posted transaction, adds it to the wallet and mempool, and optionally broadcasts it to the network.

 Returns the names of the wallet accounts involved in the transaction.

 #### Request